 Delegate OAuth access tokens to subsystems

-Some app architectures are split across multiple subsystems, with each one running on its own servers.
+Some app architectures are split across multiple subsystems, with each one running on its own server.

 In these cases, it's best to avoid sharing a single access token between all the subsystems, and make sure each subsystem has access to only the minimal scopes it needs to function properly.
 You can do this by creating delegate access tokens that are based on a parent access token.
 This approach can improve your app's security and make it easier to rotate your access tokens.

-To create a new delegate access token, make an authenticated request to the following endpoint:
+To create a new delegate access token, make an authenticated request to the REST Admin or GraphQL Admin:

-- An application can delegate only the same or fewer scopes than were granted to it when asking for permission.
-It's not possible to request extra scopes using this endpoint.
+An app can delegate only the same or fewer scopes than were granted to it when asking for permission.
+You can't request extra scopes using the REST or GraphQL Admin APIs.
 If a new scope is required, then the app must first be re-authorized with the new access scope by a user of the store.

-- When an application is re-authorized with fewer access scopes, all delegate access tokens will also lose the access scopes that are no longer authorized.
+When an app is re-authorized with fewer access scopes, all delegate access tokens lose the access scopes that are no longer authorized.

-- A delegate access token cannot be used to create new delegate access tokens.
+A delegate access token can't be used to create new delegate access tokens.

-- A delegate access token can be used to make requests to any API endpoints that do not require access scopes.
-This includes, for example, uninstalling the application from a store.
+A delegate access token can be used to make requests to any API objects or resources that don't require access scopes.
+This includes, for example, uninstalling the app from a store.
 Make sure that only trusted parties have access to a delegated access token.